 I hear stories like this all the time about how businesses grow after letting go of a bad client.

-Firing a client nicely will give your business time to attract good things to happen in your business.
+Learning how to fire someone nicely as a client will give your business time to attract good things to happen in your business.
 Check out more tips on Sick and Tired of Dealing with Bad Clients from Small Biz Trends.

 Harassment From Accounts You Manage